The World Naked Bike Ride is a protest event where participants ride bicycles around downtown Vancouver while wearing nothing or just their underwear.

 Vancouver’s Naked Bike Ride Event

-In 2022 the World Naked Bike Ride event began at 12:00 pm at Sunset Beach again.
-The actual bike ride was at about 3:00 pm.
-2023 details are to be confirmed.
+On July 8th, 2023, the World Naked Bike Ride event began at 12:00 pm at Sunset Beach.
+The actual bike ride was at about 2:00 pm.
+As always, the event was free to attend.

 If you arrive right at the start you likely won’t see much most years, apart from perhaps the occasional naked man walking around, plus the usual beach crowds.
 The area starts to fill up over the course of the first half hour.
 In a typical year a band plays live music, participants apply body paint and sunscreen, and hundreds of onlookers gather around with their cameras.